 A lot of spices and herbs can help aid in digestion.
 They can help to absorb gas, push the food through your system, and so on.
 You can add ginger, turmeric, fennel seeds, cinnamon, and mint.

-However, if you are more of a plain jane, there are things you can do before and after your meal.
+However, if you are more of a plain jane, you can do things before and after your meal.
 Before your meal, you can drink lemon water, use digestive bitters, or eat some cacao nibs to stimulate your stomach acid and enzymes.
 Post-meal, you can make a pot of tea with ginger or peppermint!

 There is a Deeper Issue